ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 ### Installation of the Mi Home app and activation of the local network function
 #### Android
-* [Android App] (https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) download, install, open and
+* [Android App] (https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) on an Android device, download, install, open and

 agree to the terms and conditions.